 Step 2: Processing activities in the VVT

-Second, the directory contains a list of all processing activities that take place.
+Secondly, the register contains a list of all processing activities that take place.
 Processing activities are defined in Art.
 4 No. 2 GDPR.
-First of all, the author of the directory must keep in mind which processing operations occur in which areas of his company.
-It must also be considered which software is used and to what extent it processes personal data.
-The VVT may also be divided into superordinate groups for clarity.
+The author of the register must first consider which processing operations are carried out in which areas of the company.
+It is also important to consider which software is used and to what extent this personal data processed.
+The VVT may also be subdivided into higher-level groups for clarity.

 From this step at the latest, it is worthwhile to consult a data protection officer.
 Especially a external data protection officer can have a better overview of everything that is happening here from the outside.